SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <a id="can-i-request-comment-flag"></a>**Comment flags** for rude/abusive comments are OK but **DO NOT** one-box the
 comment in our transcript as that might get chat flags which sort of defeats the goal in the first place.

+<a id="can-i-request-approve-reject"></a>**Approve** and **reject** requests for suggested edit reviews are permitted.
+As with most requests, these should be used sparingly, usually only when it looks like the outcome you believe correct is unlikely without additional attention and you can't make it happen yourself.
+As with all requests, you should avoid posting requests about something you're involved with (i.e. your own edits).
+However, if you're removing existing plagiarism from tag-wikis/tag-excerpts, it's acceptable to post an approve-pls about your own edit.

 <h2 id="what-about-docs">What about Docs?</h2>